NCL-BU at SemEval-2026 Task 3: Fine-tuning XLM-RoBERTa for Multilingual Dimensional Sentiment Regression

 For the LLM methods, a structured prompt is used with system instructions defining valence and arousal, followed by 6 few-shot examples sampled from the 80\% training portion.
 A low temperature of 0.1 is used to encourage deterministic outputs.
 The prompt asks the model to output VA scores in the format V\#A. Predicted values are clipped to the [1,~9] range.
+The same prompt format and few-shot examples are applied uniformly across all LLMs and datasets.
 Table~\ref{tab:dev_results} presents the results.

-\paragraph{Fine-tuning vs.\ LLMs.} The fine-tuned model consistently and substantially outperforms all LLM-based methods across every dataset.
-The average improvement over the best LLM per dataset is 0.77 RMSE$_{VA}$ points (a relative reduction of approximately 46\%).
-The performance gap is particularly striking for Chinese datasets, where the best LLM achieves RMSE$_{VA}$ of 1.5531 on Chinese Laptop while the fine-tuned model achieves 0.7911, and similarly 1.6817 vs.\ 0.6559 on Chinese Restaurant.
+\paragraph{Fine-tuning vs.\ LLMs.} Under the few-shot prompting setup, the fine-tuned XLM-RoBERTa models outperform the evaluated LLM-based methods across all datasets.
+Figure~\ref{fig:llm_comparison} makes this gap visually explicit: the XLM-RoBERTa bars are consistently the lowest in every language--domain pair.
+The average improvement over the best LLM per dataset is 0.78 RMSE$_{VA}$ points (a relative reduction of approximately 46\%).
+The performance gap is particularly striking for Chinese datasets, where the best LLM achieves RMSE$_{VA}$ of 1.5825 on Chinese Laptop while the fine-tuned model achieves 0.8034, and similarly 1.7279 vs.\ 0.6727 on Chinese Restaurant.

 \paragraph{LLM Comparison.} Among the LLMs, no single model dominates across all datasets.
-LLaMA-3-70B performs best on English datasets, while GPT-5.2 is strongest on Chinese ones.
-The gap between the best- and worst-performing LLM can be substantial (e.g., 1.5531 to 2.0182 on Chinese Laptop), suggesting that VA regression performance varies considerably across models and languages.
+Within the prompting-based group, LLaMA-3-70B achieves the lowest RMSE$_{VA}$ on both English datasets, whereas GPT-5.2 performs best on all three Chinese datasets, suggesting language-specific calibration differences.
+The gap between the best- and worst-performing LLM can be substantial (e.g., 1.7311 to 2.2312 on Chinese Finance), suggesting that VA regression performance varies considerably across models and languages.

 \paragraph{Analysis of LLM Limitations.} The substantial gap between LLM-based approaches and fine-tuning can be attributed to several factors: (1)~VA regression requires predicting precise numerical values on a continuous scale, which is inherently challenging for LLMs that generate text token by token; (2)~the few-shot setting provides very limited calibration signal (only 6 examples) for the model to learn the dataset-specific distribution; (3)~fine-tuning directly optimizes MSE loss, providing a clear gradient signal for regression, while LLMs must infer numerical patterns from text.